South Sacramento Neighbors Catch Suspected Catalytic Converter Thieves In The Act

 The man with the blow torch can be heard raising his voice at the neighbor for him to get out of the area.

 “It was kind of scary, but what can you do?”
-Banar said.
+Daniel said.

 “You guy see the video.
 It was just chaos,” Nick said.

-Despite the hectic morning, Banar told CBS13 the thieves didn’t make off with the converter from his grandmother’s Prius.READ MORE: Lead Prosecutor In Joseph DeAngelo Case Running For County DA
+Despite the hectic morning, Daniel told CBS13 the thieves didn’t make off with the converter from his grandmother’s Prius.READ MORE: Family, Friends Of Zoey Hughes Mourn Death Of Modesto Teen

 The video shows the two thieves jumping into a white van and then trying to free the jack from underneath the Prius.